flopezag/fiware-murano/doc/admin.md

 The last step in the sanity check, once that we have identified the processes and ports is to check the database that have to be up and accept queries.
-For the first one, if we execute the following commands inside the code of the rule engine server:
+For the first one, if we execute the following commands inside the code of Murano:

     $ mysql -h mysqlhost -u user -p